ShuJing09/Excel_PowerQuery_PowerPivot_Analysis/README.md

 <br>
 3️⃣ The prominence of AWS and Azure in job postings highlights how organizations are rapidly moving toward cloud infrastructure and big data ecosystems.
 <br>
-4️⃣ Utilization of Spark and Snowflake to build powerful and scalable data pipelines, indicates the essentiality to process big data for effecient data analytics.
+4️⃣ Utilization of Spark to build powerful and scalable data pipelines, indicates the essentiality to process big data for effecient data analytics.

 ## Pay for Top Skills